…Because isolation + children + work = a brand-new problem.

 “There is some comfort to be had in that the impact of the coronavirus does not discriminate.
 From CEOs to managers, admin staff to field workers, this exile from ‘normal’ life affects everyone.”

-With this in mind, we have compiled the tips and suggestions from successful home workers to help us through the next few weeks and months.
-Managers can use these tips to support their staff and help unite the team, even when they are geographically distant.`
+With this in mind, we have compiled tips and suggestions from successful home workers to help us through the next few weeks and months.
+We know that the impact of managers on workplace productivity and engagement is significant, so taking time to support staff right now is critical.

 1. Prepare a workspace